 Skip to content

-Video Promotion Infographic with 18 Useful Ideas To Get Seen
+Video Marketing Checklist with 18 Creative Ways to Get Seen

-Before you even think about sharing your video with the world, you need some supporting material.
-The right title, thumbnails, and description will help your video stand out on the algorithms.
+Before you share your video with the world, you need some supporting material.
+The right title, thumbnails, and other relevant pieces will help your video stand out on the algorithms.
 That increases the odds that it will be seen by your ideal customer.

 Short but descriptive.
 Smart but clear.
 Your video title has to accomplish a lot in just a few words.
-Your title should either:
+A strong video title should do at least one of the following:

 • Make a promise that your video delivers.